-***Disclaimer: This post contains one affiliate link, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
+***Disclaimer: This post contains affiliate links, which means I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to a book about the history of Wichita Falls.
 Just click on the link, then browse around and do your shopping.

 Tour the Museum of North Texas History

 The Museum of North Texas History is fascinating.
 Located in downtown Wichita Falls, It’s a great place to begin a visit to this small city.
 The facts we learned about different historical buildings, locations, and events helped shape the rest of our visit.

 Many area residents have donated interesting artifacts or collections to this well-organized facility.
 We were intrigued by one room devoted to cowboy boots and a vast display of cowboy hats in another location.
 Some of the items had been worn by celebrities in the rodeo world or well-known locals.
 Other items in the museum had been owned by regular folks.
 Like-new and well-worn were displayed side-by-side, and I enjoyed reading the information provided about some of the owners.